1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2004 - Present

-The top-valued 1989 Roosevelt Dimes show significant price variation based on grade and characteristics.
-The 1989-P MS68 holds the highest position at $5,000.
-This Philadelphia-minted specimen represents exceptional preservation, with limited examples existing at this grade level.
+The top-valued 1989 Roosevelt Dimes show significant price variation based on grade and special characteristics.
+The 1989-P MS68 holds the highest recorded position at $5,000, representing a coin in exceptional preservation with virtually no contact marks.

 The second position features a 1989-P MS61 that sold for $1,998 at Heritage Auctions in June 2013.
-This substantial price for a lower mint state grade indicates the presence of the Full Bands designation, which reflects superior strike quality on the torch bands.
+This substantial price for a relatively low Mint State grade is explained entirely by the Full Bands (FB) designation — meaning the torch bands on the reverse show perfect, complete separation.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List